junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He holds himself still, and he hears them leave the room.

 The night comes and goes.
 When the sun rises, a sense of unease starts crawling up.
-A shade of evil looms this place, and Cas opens his eyes to scout.
+A shade of evil looms this place, and Cas opens his true eyes to scout.

 Elkins enters his room without knock, and he sees a demon's face behind the vessel.